Voraline/BluShare/README.md

 ## CI

-`.github/workflows/build.yml` builds both targets on every push and publishes a combined `BluetoothAudioStream.zip` artifact containing the Windows executable and the Android APK.
+`.github/workflows/build.yml` builds both targets on every push and publishes a combined `BluShare.zip` artifact containing the Windows executable and the Android APK.